xStanlee/CS50_introCS/pset2/substitution/README.md

 $ ./substitution
 Put the key on:  VCHPRZGJNTLSKFBDQWAXEUYMOI</br>
-Put the text to encrypt: hello, world
+Put the text to encrypt: hello, world</br>
 Encrypted text: jrssb, ybwsp